Mesheswarage/Phone-Usage-Detection-YOLO/README.md

 # Phone-Usage-Detection-YOLO
-This project detects Phone Usage By utilizing keypoints-based pose estimation, the project identifies nuanced patterns that suggest phone engagement.
+This project detects Phone Usage By utilizing keypoints-based pose estimation, the project identifies patterns that suggest phone engagement.
 The system employs 'yolov8n-pose' pose estimation model to pinpoint keypoints on the human body, which enables the calculation of angles, distances, and positions for accurate phone usage detection.

 Key Features:

-Detects phone usage through an intricate analysis of head and hand orientations.
+Detects phone usage through an analysis of head and hand orientations.

 Incorporates hand angles, hand distance, and wrist position for enhanced accuracy.